zapier/visual-builder/docs/_news/january2020.md

 ## Migrating Legacy Web Builder Integrations

 Through February and March we'll will be continuing to convert Web Builder integrations to our new platform, and will migrate all Zaps to the new version of your integration.
 Watch for an email from the team about this.
-If you have a legacy Web Builder integraiton we'll let you know when your date for conversion is coming up.
+If you have a legacy Web Builder integration we'll let you know when your date for conversion is coming up.
 No action will be required on your part.
 We're trying to make this as easy as possible for everyone.

 ## What's Coming Next?